ThomasCantuti/University/Software_engineering/01_Introduction.md

 ## Why Software Engineering?
 word “engineering” --> comes from “ingenuity”

-“You have to be resourceful to solve the problem”
+resourcefulness of a person to solve the problem

-“Skills, abilities, and capacities that an individual or a group of individuals possesses to solve a problem”
+Skills, abilities, and capacities that an individual or a group of individuals possesses to solve a problem

 ## Software Characteristics
-Software charateristics:
-- Systematicity --> Software development activities follow predefined guidelines, adhering to a specific methodology (methodical)
-- Discipline --> the software is subject to standard controls during its development, as well as to behavioral guidelines established and known by the members of the group
-- Quantification --> both the development process and the resulting product can (or should) be measured, with the aim of improving the quality of the processes used during development and the artifacts produced
+- **Systematic** --> following a clear, organized approach to software development
+- **Discipline** --> applying structured and consistent methods throughout software development
+- **Quantification** --> measuring and using data to evaluate the software development process

 Software development should **follow a “coordinated” approach**